7 minute read

 And you know what?
 Riding down is a lot less scary for me.
 So I opened my eyes the whole time and wow, there are 8 more minutes of gorgeous views to be had.
 I wasn’t exactly hanging my head outside the window, but once again I found myself hard pressed to decide which direction to face, because the entire panorama is a beauty.

 Back on the ground, I was in for a new shock.
 The entry we had breezed through just a few hours before was now a long queue.
 And the parking lot?
 All full.
-So that’s the real thing to be afraid of at the Banff Gondola – high season crowds.
+So that’s the real thing to be afraid of – high season crowds.
 Nevertheless, I am delighted that I went up and would encourage all visitors to Banff to do the same, even if it seems scary or overpriced to you, it is a world class attraction.
 Just know some things before you go….

 Banff Gondola: Know Before You Go